 One of the things I learned from Vince’s mom was how to make drawn or clarified butter.
 It’s not difficult, but it does take some attention and time.
 You can also buy ghee to use, if you don’t want to clarify the butter yourself.
 It’s so beautiful to serve a bowl of this clear golden liquid with your lobster tails.
 Everyone will feel spoiled!

-The clarified butter will keep in the refrigerator for up to 3 months.
+This clarified or “drawn” butter will keep in the refrigerator for up to 3 months in a sealed container.